Me-AU/usage-monitoring-microservice/README.md

 ### Important Note

 - Ensure that the `bandwidthBytes` field is included in the request body.
+This is the size of the image uploaded by the user.
-Send 0 as its value if you do not want to update it.
+- Controller/Model sends this request whenever a user uploads an image.
+Send 0 as its value if you do not want to update this.
 - `bandwidthBytes` should be a non-negative integer representing the amount of bandwidth used in bytes.

 ## Alerting User on High Bandwidth Usage